IDEX Prep Online class

 This class has three primary objectives:

-A. to familiarize students with the essential information contained in the IDEX® CALIFORNIA CLASSIFICATION SYSTEM;
+A. to familiarize students with the essential information contained in the IDEX® PERFORMANCE OBJECTIVES AND CALIFORNIA CLASSIFICATION SYSTEM;

-B. to establish the understanding of what a Certified Interior Designer is, how to submit plans to building departments, in order to practice to the fullest extent of their ability, and to protect the health, safety and welfare of the public;
+B. to establish an understanding of what a Certified Interior Designer is, how to submit plans to building departments, practice to the fullest extent of their ability, and to protect the health, safety and welfare of the public;

 C. help students pass THE IDEX® CALIFORNIA examination.